 (5) the Secretary-General of the SEC Office.

-In addition to the approval for the imposition of civil penalty, the Civil Penalty Committee has the duty to consider and determine an appropriate civil penalty to be imposed on the offender.
-There are five types of civil penalties, namely:
+In addition to the approval for the imposition of civil sanction, the Civil Sanction Committee has the duty to consider and determine an appropriate civil sanction to be imposed on the offender.
+There are five types of civil sanctions, namely:

 (2) a compensation at an equal amount to the benefit received or should have been received from committing an offence;